xjki/HMAMessageViewManager/README.md

 * Customize fonts via UIAppearance
 * No legacy code ;)

-Message banner hides automatically after seconds defined with kMessageViewDismissInSeconds constant or by user tap.
+Message banner hides automatically after seconds you can define via appearance proxy (default is 3 seconds) or by user tap.

 ## Sample Usage